Biindige - S/He just went inside.

 abinooji(yag) - child

-There are two differences in Ojibwe and English present tenses.
+There are two differences in use of Ojibwe and English present tenses.

-1) In English, the present tense is often used for future time, e.g.: 'he is leaving tomorrow', etc.
+1) In English, the present indefinite or the present continious tense could be used to describe a future action, e.g.: 'he is leaving tomorrow', etc.

-In Ojibwe the present tense is never used for future time! da- and wii- must be always placed.
+In Ojibwe the present tense (there is only one present tense in Ojibwe) is never used in such cases; da- and wii- must always be present.

 2) But in Ojibwe the present tense is used not only for something that is happening right